BaileyLuu/Safe-Dsumption/README.md

 ### What we learned

 1. Learned how to implement OpenWeatherMap API for the first time.
-2. Learned how to fetch Json data using OpenWeatherMap link
+2. Learned how to fetch Json data from OpenWeatherMap
 3. Learned how to change images with jQuery (change weather icons every time the user enter location)
 4. Learned how to make a multiple-choice form for people to know their skin types
 5. Learned how to be flexible.
 If this way does not work, try the other way.